elleem/reading-notes/401/second_half/reading42.md

 1. What are dunder methods in Python, and how do they allow for the customization of built-in behavior in classes?
 Provide an example of a common dunder method and its purpose.

-dunder methods emulate the behavior of built in types, like `len()`
+dunder methods emulate the behavior of built in types, like `len()`, providing the protocol necessary for a type of operation

 `class Node:`
 `def __init__(self, value=None):`